 Satellite data are crucial to understanding climate change.
 In fact, more than half of the variables required to study it can only be obtained from space.
 International organizations like the IPCC rely on this information to provide a global picture, but a link is missing to scale it to local needs.

 CNES first formulated the need to cross-correlate existing satellite data and field data to deliver analytics, foresight and simulation tools to underpin local responses to climate change in 2017 at the One Planet Summit in Paris.
 France then steered this programme through its early stages up to the creation in June 2019 of the Space for Climate Observatory (SCO).
-Today the SCO federates 47 signatories from 26 nations.
+Today the SCO federates together signatories from around the world.

 CNES’s role